 A spokesperson for thinkbanking commented: "There's a lot of choice out there when it comes to finding a bank account and the way you pay for it isn't the only factor.
 So it pays to shop around, check out the providers' websites to find out what kind of benefits they're really offering - and figure out how likely you are to take advantage of them.

-"Take the thinkmoney Personal Account, for instance.
+"Take the thinkmoney Managed Current Account, for instance.
 There's a monthly fee of £17.50 for a single account, but no unexpected charges for missed payments - and the account comes with an innovative budgeting service that's designed to get the bills paid on time, every time."